cheatsheet1999/FrontEndCollection/Interview/React Interview.md

 ## 20. What are main parts of Redux?
+1. A store that holds the state of the application
+2. An action that describes the changes in the state of the application
+3. A reducer which actucally carries out the state transition depending on the action

 ### Actions
 - Actions are plain Javascript objects with type property to indicate what type of action is being performed.
 - Actions are dispatched to the central store using store.dispatch()